Join for FREE

 [edit] Distribution

-Western populations leave breeding grounds in late September to late October for wintering areas in the British Isles, mainly in Scotland, fewer in England and now rare in Ireland.
-Return movement is mid-April to mid-May, peaking in late April.
-Birds from Svalbard leave breeding grounds in late August to September and pass down the coast of Norway to winter in Denmark, Germany, the Netherlands and Belgium.
-In severe winters some reach Britain and northern France.
+The eastern Svalbard population leaves the breeding grounds in late August to September and passes down the coast of Norway to winter in Denmark, Germany, the Netherlands and Belgium.
+In severe winters some reach southeastern England and northern France.
 Returning birds begin to gather in Denmark in March and leave there during April-May.
-Small numbers breed ferally in Britain.

-Vagrants have been recorded in most European countries south to Spain, Italy and the Ukraine also recorded in north-eastern North America, on the Azores, Madeira, the Canaries and on Malta.
+Vagrants have been recorded in most European countries south to Spain, Italy and the Ukraine; also recorded in northeastern North America, on the Azores, Madeira, the Canaries and on Malta.

 [edit] Taxonomy